microsoft/AirSim/docs/px4.md

 ````

 If you add this folder to your PATH using the usual `export PATH=...` trick then the PX4 build will be able to find
 and run this compiler.
-After that, you can run `make px4fmu-v2_default` in BashOnWindows.
+After that, you can run `make px4fmu-v2_default` in BashOnWindows and the firmware will appear
+here: `build_px4fmu-v2_default/src/firmware/nuttx/px4fmu-v2_default.px4`.
+You can then flash this new firmware on your
+Pixhawk using QGroundControl.